angryziber/picasa-gallery/README.md

 =================================

 - Clone this repository as described on Github
-- Specify your Picasaweb username in src/config.properties
+- Specify your Google username in src/config.properties
 - Specify your AppEngine application ID in web/WEB-INF/appengine-web.xml
 - Download AppEngine SDK from Google
 - If you don't use any IDE, use ant to compile by this command: